 The creatives he supported also told me that Joe did not collect art; he collected friends who were artists.
 Chazan donated much of his collection to museums and developed ways to feature contemporary local talent through public art placements and multimedia visual arts projects.
 According to those who knew him, he was also a family man devoted to creating educational opportunities for others, and his memory will indeed be a blessing.

-You can learn more about Chazan’s remarkable life in an upcoming episode of Season 3 of “ART Inc.
+You can learn more about Chazan’s remarkable life in the following “ART inc.” episode:

 Here is a taste of what his friends said when we recently sat down to talk.